 You are here:

-The map and table below are continually updated with the most current information on recreational use health advisories issued and lifted throughout the season for monitored and sampled water bodies.
+The table below is continually updated with the most current information on recreational use health advisories issued and lifted throughout the season for monitored and sampled water bodies.

-Douglas County Permanent Recreational Use Health Advisory: South Umpqua River and Lawson Bar
+Douglas County Permanent Recreational Use Advisory: South Umpqua River and mainstem Umpqua River

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how